 We recognise however that this style of learning may be a big change from the teaching you have been used to at Secondary School (High School) in your home country and so our lecturers and support staff offer you plenty of support to help you make that transition.

 Bachelor degree programmes are based on the European Credit Transfer System (ECTS).
-Most classes (modules) consists of 5 ECTS credits, while a typical degree programme consists of 60 ECTS credits per year.
+Most classes (modules) consist of 5 ECTS credits, while a typical degree programme consists of 60 ECTS credits per year.

 Some Honours degree programmes in disciplines such as Arts/Humanities, Business and Law can be completed in three years of full time study, however students undertaking a period studying abroad or a placement off campus as part of their degree are usually required may to study for four years before graduating.
 All honours degree programmes in Science and Engineering are four years in length, while programmes such as Medicine are a minimum of 5 years.